appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/download-data-2.md

 3. Create a new JSObject and add a function to fetch and download the file:

 <dd>

+*Example:* If the API provides a file URL, you can download the data by using the following code:

 ```js
 // Assuming userAPI.data contains the file URL